seanlimdev/frontend-challenge/README.md

 We will review on basic guidelines before considering extra points.***

 # Submission
-Create your own Github/Bitbucket/Gitlab/etc. solution repo and send us the link (prefered) or archive your solution in a .zip and email it back to us (alternative)
+Create your own Github/Bitbucket/Gitlab/etc. solution repo and send us the link (preferred) or archive your solution in a .zip and email it back to us (alternative).

 Good Luck!
 Don't hesitate to contact us if you have any questions.